tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHello, including the SNI.
 It MAY attempt to use another server from the DNS results, if one is provided.

-In order to ensure that the retry mechanism works successfully servers SHOULD ensure that every endpoint which might receive a TLS connection is provisioned with an appropriate certificate for the public name.
+In order to ensure that the retry mechanism works successfully, servers SHOULD ensure that every endpoint which might receive a TLS connection is provisioned with an appropriate certificate for the public name.
 This is especially important during periods of server reconfiguration